Dhruvil369/Real_time_chess_using_Socketio_and_EJS/README.md

-Chess Game using Chess.js and Socket.io
+Chess Game using EJS , Chess.js and Socket.io

 This repository contains a multiplayer chess game built using Chess.js and Socket.io.
 It provides real-time chess gameplay between two players.